 A few more ways to save money on a road trip

 Turning off toll roads has been another money saver.
 It never adds that much extra time and you can score substantial savings.
-Driving from New York to Washington, D.C., for example, can be as much as $35 in tolls — each way.
+Driving from New York to Washington, DC, for example, can cost as much as $35 in tolls—each way.

 What to pack

 Packing up the car is a delicate dance.
 You want to be prepared for everything, but you also don’t want to weigh yourself down.
 When it comes to a wardrobe, less is always more.
-We may not always be Instagram-ready, but having one carry-on each is a time saver when we are checking in and out of motels every 24 hours.
+We may not always be Instagram-ready, but having one carry-on each is a time saver when we're checking in and out of rooms every 24 hours.

 Car essentials include a first aid kit, dash cam (very useful in case of a car accident that isn’t your fault), portable cell phone batteries, extra USB cables, jumper cables, a spare tire, sheets, a pillow, and even an air mattress designed to fit in our trunk when you lay the backseats flat.
 Hey, you never know.
-Our trunk comes with a cover for when we leave things unattended in the car, but if yours does not you may want to get a sheet to cover up your belongings.
+Our trunk comes with a cover for when we leave things unattended in the car, but if yours doesn't, you may want to get a sheet to hide your stuff.

-You may also want to consider a Wi-Fi hotspot — just in case you need to get work done from the road.
-I’ve filed more articles from the passenger seat this year than ever because the car has become my office-on-wheels.
+You may also want to consider a Wi-Fi hotspot—just in case you need to get work done on the road.
+I’ve filed more articles from the passenger seat this year than ever, as the car has become my office-on-wheels.

 Before you hit the road...

 Make sure everything on the car is in working order.
-This means checking the lights and the car features to make sure they work.
-Check your oil life — and make sure you keep checking it as you drive, especially on a long trip.
+This means checking the lights and all the features before peeling out of the driveway.
+Check your oil life—and make sure you keep checking it as you drive, especially on a long trip.
 We've had to change our oil twice in four months.
-Other things to stay on top of: air filter, windshield wipers, spark plugs, coolant.
+Other things to stay on top of?
+Air filter, windshield wipers, spark plugs, and coolant.

 Keep a spare key in the glove box, along with your registration and copies of your driver's license and insurance information.
-If you are renting a car, make sure that you have one with unlimited mileage, and splurge on the top auto insurance they offer (or make sure you’ve covered via your credit card).
+If you're renting a car, make sure you reserve one with unlimited mileage, and splurge on the top auto insurance they offer (or make sure you’ve covered via your credit card).
 Nothing ends a road trip faster than having to stomach a massive incident bill from a car rental agency.

 Be prepared for things you didn't prepare for

 Even with the most detailed and extensive planning, shit happens.
 But being open and flexible to mishaps is how to not let it ruin your day.
 If and when something goes wrong, remember to not panic.
-Trust that you’ve prepared yourself as best as possible, and that you will get back on track.
+Trust that you’ve prepared yourself as best as possible and you'll get back on track in no time.